patchen0518/AutoAgent/README.md

 ### 2. `agent editor` (Agent Creation without Workflow)

-The most distinctive feature of MetaChain is its natural language customization capability.
-Unlike other agent frameworks, MetaChain allows you to create tools, agents, and workflows using natural language alone.
+The most distinctive feature of AutoAgent is its natural language customization capability.
+Unlike other agent frameworks, AutoAgent allows you to create tools, agents, and workflows using natural language alone.
 Simply choose `agent editor` or `workflow editor` mode to start your journey of building agents through conversations.

 You can use `agent editor` as shown in the following figure.